-If you would like to see a visual representation of how much space your Snapshot Pro backups occupy for each site, you can view this in the My Account area.
-Scroll down to the Add-ons section, which is where you will find a pie chart showing the percentage storage distribution of Snapshot backups for all your sites.
+If you would like to see a visual representation of how much space your Snapshot Pro backups occupy for each site, you can view this on your Account page.
+In the Add-ons section, you will find a chart showing the storage distribution percentage of Snapshot backups for all your sites.
 Hover over each segment to reveal the size of the backups taken up by that site.

 9.2 Backups Dashboard OverviewCopy chapter anchor to clipboard